TodePond/TodePondDotCom/sky/keynote/readme.md

 Conferences pay a large range of different amounts.
 Some pay nothing and I don't do those ones.
 Some pay a little amount and I do those ones if I like the conference and want to attend.
 Some pay a decent amount but don't really pay for my time.
 Some pay a lot and pay my wages, but these are really rare for me.
 I'm not a very good negotiator.

 At this point in my career, I'd rather build up a large number of happy clients rather than squeezing each one as much as I possibly can.
 That way... hopefully I can be repeatedly booked on 1-3 year cycles for increasing amounts each time.
-It's working well so far but I'm only two years in so it doesn't mean much :)
+It's working well so far but I'm only a few years in so it doesn't mean much :)

 <br>